 MSR1 (Macrophage Scavenger Receptor 1) is a Protein Coding gene.
 Diseases associated with MSR1 include Barrett Esophagus and Non-Alcoholic Fatty Liver Disease.
-Among its related pathways are A-beta Uptake and Degradation and Binding and Uptake of Ligands by Scavenger Receptors.
+Among its related pathways are Phagocytosis of Microbes and Vesicle-mediated transport.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and scavenger receptor activity.
 An important paralog of this gene is SCARA5.

 UniProtKB/Swiss-Prot Summary for MSR1 Gene